MicrosoftDocs/cloud-adoption-framework/docs/migrate/migration-considerations/secure-and-manage/index.md

 # Secure monitoring and management tools

 After a migration is complete, migrated assets should be managed by controlled IT operations.
-This article is not intended to suggest a deviation from operational best practices.
+This article does not represent a deviation from operational best practices.
 Instead, the following should be considered a minimum viable product for securing and managing migrated assets, either from IT operations or independently as IT operations come online.

 ## Monitoring